MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 #### SetAllDAC Button

 **What it does:**
 A convenience function that sets all four DAC values (Bias, DACZ, DACX, DACY) in sequence with small delays between each.
-This ensures all parameters are updated together.
+This ensures all parameters are updated together in a coordinated manner.

+**Default value:** No entry field - this is an action button with no parameters

 **Why it's useful:**
 Instead of clicking each DAC control individually, you can set all the values in their respective entry fields, then click "SetAllDAC" once to apply them all.
 This is faster and ensures the values are set in a coordinated manner.
 The 10ms delays between commands give the controller time to process each command before receiving the next.

 **How it works:**
-The button internally calls `set_value()` on each of the four DAC controls in sequence: Bias, then DACZ, then DACX, then DACY, with 10ms sleep delays between each.
+The button internally calls `set_value()` on each of the four DAC controls in sequence: Bias, then DACZ, then DACX, then DACY, with 10ms (`time.sleep(0.01)`) delays between each.
 Make sure you've entered the desired values in all four entry fields before clicking this button.

 **When to use:**
 - When you want to set up a complete scanning configuration at once